shaimaa-hshalaby/Angular_Guide/09-Angular Forms/README.md

      defaultCountry:string = 'egypt'
    ```

-8. you can use property binding to assign default values to the form controls
 9. Handle form submission by adding an event handler to the form's ngSubmit event.
 Inside the event handler, you can access the form's values and perform any necessary actions, such as sending data to a server.
 ----------------